TechonomicsInc/equinox/README.md

 ## Awesome Features:

+## Zero Dependencies

+Equinox only uses stdlib imports.
+Always.<br>
+The only import that breaks this rule is `discordgo` because of the required `Message` struct.

+To tame this transitive dependency just define your version of dgo as `[[override]]` instead of `[[constraint]]`.
+This ensures that `golang/dep` injects your desired version into equinox.

+The project used to be "service agnostic" but this involved a lot of `interface{}` boxing.
+This insane amount of heap-escaping pointers slowed equinox extremely.
+Since I'm trying to build a "next level framework", I decided to trade off the generics for performance.
+I might bring them back when my code generation skills have improved or when go supports actual generics.
+Whatever happens first.
+Until then you either have to stick to discord or manipulate equinox with `go/parser`, `go/ast` and friends.

 ## Speed

+The goal is to have a zero-allocation parser by 2018.<br>
+This is not an easy transition so bear with me.

-While the message parser component is not yet *zero-allocation* we are currently here:
+Currently we are here:

 - ~650ns/op
 - ~96B/op
 - ~6 allocs/op

-Which sums up to parsing ~1.5 million messages per second with only one core of an i7-4790k.
+Which sums up to parsing ~1.5 million messages per second with only one core of an i7-4790k (not overclocked).

+In general equinox is rarely the bottleneck.<br>
-The only thing in equinox that might slow down your bot are overused adapters.<br>
+The only thing that might slow down your bot are overused adapters.<br>
 However: Since those penalties are self-imposed (by poor library usage) there's no way to fix that.

-For example: Shiro's core adapters bump the average message parsing to 0.05ms (50,000ns).<br>
-While this is still pretty fast it shows that **you should keep in mind that Adapters run in your bot's hottest execution path** and thus limit them to the most needed actions if you're planning to go big.
+Just always keep in mind that certain adapters (more on that topic below) run in your bot's hottest execution paths.
+Good examples for adapters that should NEVER contain much logic are `MESSAGE_PRE_ANALYZE` and `MESSAGE_ANALYZE`.

 ## Simplicity

-Hate your million-lines long code base that handles the `MESSAGE_CREATE` event?
+Hate your million lines long code base that handles the `MESSAGE_CREATE` event?

 Here's what it looks like with equinox: